sourdough croissants

 This post may contain affiliate links.
 See my full disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-These sourdough croissants require simple ingredients and only two lamination folds after locking in the butter block.
+These hand-rolled sourdough croissants require simple ingredients and only two lamination folds after locking in the butter block.
+No stand mixer required!
 They are akin to what you would find at a bakery but with all the benefits of sourdough with a long fermentation.

 homemade sourdough croissants pinterest image

-If you’ve been around here long, you know that I love using my sourdough starter for many applications like bagels, english muffins, and pizza crust.
+If you’ve been around here long, you know that I love using my sourdough starter for many applications like Sourdough English Muffins, Sourdough Brioche, and Sourdough Raised Donuts.

 I also love baking pastries with my sourdough starter!